AmiiThinks/AlphaEx/README.md

 To test these 3 modules, run
 `python test/test_sweeper.py`, `python test/test_plotter.py` and
-`python test/test_submitter.py` (submitter needs to be configured first with you own setting. test/test_submitter.py is an example) .
+`python test/test_submitter.py` (submitter needs to be configured first with you own setting.
+Please refer to the next section.)
+.

 ## Submitter

+### What is submitter
+When you have 10000 jobs to run and 10 computer clusters to use.
+It is not a good idea to splitting these experiments into 10 portions and run each portion of experiments in 1 cluster.
+One reason is each computer cluster has different performance so some may finish its portion much faster than others.
+The other reason is each cluster may have different restrictions on the number of jos submitted.
+ But the most important reason is this boring work can be automated.

+This is exactly what Submitter does.
+It automatically submits all jobs for you in simple way.

+1. Submit as many jobs as you want to each cluster (but not exceeding the max number of jobs allowed)
+2. Periodically check if there are any job finished
+3. If there is any, submit same number of new jobs as the finished ones until all jobs are submitted.

-### How to use it
+### How to use submitter

+#### Ssh Automation
-To use submitter, you need to first have automatic ssh access to remote clusters, so that every time when you ssh to a remote cluster, just type in `ssh clustername` without entering the full url, your username and password.
+To use submitter, you need to first have automatic ssh access to your remote clusters, so that every time when you ssh to a remote cluster, just type in `ssh clustername` without entering the full url, your username and password.